-Treasurer: George Lozon, CPA, CGA
+Treasurer: George Lozon, CPA

 E-mail: glozon@stclairtownship.ca